zilliz-bootcamp/intelligent_question_answering_v2/README.md

 ## Data description

-The question-and-answer data set needed for this project includes two texts, a question set and a one-to-one answer set corresponding to the question set, which exist in the data directory.
+The question-and-answer data set needed for this project is a csv file includes questions and answers.

 The data set in the data directory is a sample data.